-The most provocative picture of decadal-scale change in zooplankton abundance in the GOA is provided by Brodeur and Ware (1992) (Figure 3 15) With the use of spatially distributed oceanic data sets reporting zooplankton biomass from 1956 to 1962, and again from 1980 to 1989, these authors were apparently able to capture large-scale properties of the pelagic production cycle during both positive and negative aspects of the PDO (Mantua et al 1997) A doubling of net-zooplankton biomass was observed under conditions of increased winter winds responding to an intensified Aleutian Low pressure system (the decade of the 1980s) This sustained doubling of biomass was also reflected at higher trophic levels in the offshore food web (Brodeur and Ware 1995) It is generally believed the observed production stimulation during the decade of the 1980s was created by increased nutrient levels associated with greater upwelling in the Alaska Gyre The observed horizontal pattern of upper layer zooplankton stocks (Figure 3 15) was an impressive areal expansion (positive PDO) or contraction (negative PDO) Under periods of intensified winter winds, some of the highest oceanic zooplankton concentrations were developed in a band along the shelf edge in the northern regions in the GOA Unfortunately, data from the shelf itself during this same time period are not sufficient to ascertain how this elevated biomass may have intruded the continental margin or reached the coastal areas
+The most provocative picture of decadal-scale change in zooplankton abundance in the GOA is provided by Brodeur and Ware (1992) (Figure 7 15) With the use of spatially distributed oceanic data sets reporting zooplankton biomass from 1956 to 1962, and again from 1980 to 1989, these authors were apparently able to capture large-scale properties of the pelagic production cycle during both positive and negative aspects of the PDO (Mantua et al 1997) A doubling of netzooplankton biomass was observed under conditions of increased winter winds responding to an intensified Aleutian Low (the decade of the 1980s) This sustained doubling of biomass was also reflected at higher trophic levels in the offshore food web (Brodeur and Ware 1995) It is generally believed the observed production stimulation during the decade of the 1980s was created by increased nutrient levels associated with greater upwelling in the Alaska Gyre The observed horizontal pattern of upper layer zooplankton stocks (Figure 7 15) was an impressive areal expansion (positive PDO) or contraction (negative PDO) Under periods of intensified winter winds, some of the highest oceanic zooplankton concentrations were developed in a band along the shelf edge in the northern regions in the GOA Unfortunately, data from the shelf itself during this same time period are not sufficient to ascertain how this elevated biomass may have intruded the continental margin or reached the coastal areas

-3 6 4 Factors Effecting Trophic Exchanges Between the Plankton and Larger Consumers
+784 Factors Effecting Trophic Exchanges Between the Plankton and Larger Consumers

-Most would concede that the general theory of trophodynamics articulated by Lindeman (1942) nearly 50 years ago to represent ways in which matter and energy are transferred through aquatic communities (by different levels of producers and consumers) is an overly simplistic picture of complex interactions and non-linear relationships Useful in the lecture hall as a teaching tool, and successfully applied to certain problems where first-order estimates of production at hypothetical levels are sought based on estimates of plankton productivity, these formulations usually lack any dynamic connection with the physical environment or nutrient levels They also generally fail to delineate seasonality or other important temporal variability Nonetheless, because of the ease of their application and the acceptance of certain simplifying assumptions (generalized ecological transfer efficiencies and lumping taxa within trophic levels), the linear food-web or carbon budget approach continues to be used for selected purposes
+Most would concede that the general theory of trophodynamics articulated by Lindeman (1942) nearly fifty years ago to represent ways in which matter and energy are transferred through aquatic communities (by different levels of producers and consumers) is an overly simplistic picture of complex interactions and non-linear relationships.
+Useful in the lecture hall as a teaching tool, and successfully applied to certain problems where first-order estimates of production at hypothetical levels are sought based on estimates of plankton productivity, these formulations usually lack any dynamic connection with the physical environment or nutrient levels.
+They also generally fail to delineate seasonality or other important temporal variability.
+Nonetheless, because of the ease of their application and the acceptance of certain simplifying assumptions (generalized ecological transfer efficiencies and lumping taxa within trophic levels), the linear food-web or carbon budget approach continues to be used for selected purposes compiled primarily as the result of the Minerals Management Service (MMS)funded Outer Continental Shelf (OCS) studies.
+More recently Okey and Pauly (1998) developed a mass balance formulation with the Ecopath model of trophic mass balance for a PWS food web as the result of the EVOS Restoration Program.
+These models are certainly instructive at some level of generality, but their usefulness for describing specific climate-related mechanisms that might modify food-web transfers is probably limited by their detachment from the physical